 Importantly, current solar panel and battery storage cost reduction trends can be expected to eventually find a floor, or a point of diminishing efficiency and capacity gains, just as even computer chips may when transistors reach the quantum level.
 But there are good reasons to think that today’s steadily declining costs in solar panel and battery technology may continue for a considerable time.
 The reason for this is that most of the panel and battery cost reductions so far owe primarily to experience or learning curve gains and production efficiency or economies of scale, especially in the manufacture and to a lesser extent the installation of these technologies.

 Still largely untapped are potential cost reductions from basic new panel and battery chemistries or architectures, as well as panel-battery system integration and commoditization.
-These developments might fundamentally increase the efficiency and density or processing capacity, and also perhaps both the longevity and ease of installation, of solar panels and storage batteries.
+These developments might fundamentally increase the efficiency and density, or processing capacity, of solar panels and storage batteries, and also perhaps their ease of installation and longevity as well.
 Such advances, while quite likely and the focus of enormous investment today, are still developing and uncertain, but the links above will take you to information on their potential form and timing.
 An open question is whether such breakthroughs in panel and battery density or capacity will be as dramatic and persistent as with computer chips, and many people are skeptical of this today.

 Bringing these solar and non-solar cost trends together, my exhibit at the top of the page projects utility, solar, battery, and combined solar-battery costs into the near-future.
 As indicated before, I have used a reasonably optimistic scenario of $0.12 per kWh for 2018 utility grid electricity costs, which may not be possible going forward with global efforts to reduce and tax carbon-dioxide emissions.
 Importantly, I have also shown grid transmission-only costs of $0.05 per kWh as a discussion aid.
 In both cases, these costs are held constant in 2018 dollars for the projection period, or assumed to track with overall inflation, for the reasons we have discussed.